ElGonan/carssification_AI/Selection_preprocess_data.md

 will be the same as the one we used on classes (8) because it's one of the most common batch sizes.

+# Model Implementation and initial evaluation

+## Model
+As my pre-trained model I'll be using ResNet50, Many research papers[1][2][4] use it and comparing it is one of the best, with the next metrics:
+- Accuracy
+    - 0.85
+- Precision
+    - 0.81
+- Recall
+    - 0.88
+- F-Score
+    - 0.85
+[4]

+And also ResNet is used as backbone for Object Detection[1][2] so if everything goes smooth (as I expect it to go) I can increase the scope of the project to implement Object Detection.

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the whole preprocess.